 Teri graduated Phi Beta Kappa from Bowling Green State University with a Bachelor of Science degree and majors in statistics and psychology.
 She also received a master's degree in applied statistics from The Ohio State University and an executive MBA from The Fisher College of Business at The Ohio State University.
 In addition to the City Year Columbus Board of Directors, she is on the Board of Directors of CATCO (a local theater company), is a member of the Columbus Zoo and Aquarium Association and is a volunteer with the Crohn’s and Colitis Foundation.
 She is also a member of the American Statistical Association, Women’s International Network of Utility Professionals and Leadership Columbus Class of 2008.
 Teri lives in Columbus, Ohio with her husband, Mark.

-Josh Cochran is a vice president and senior relationship manager with KeyBank’s Commercial Banking team.
-In this role, he manages relationships with businesses whose revenue ranges between $20 million-$500 million, and he has provided over $200 million of financing to middle market businesses for the purposes of acquisitions, capital expenditures, working capital and owner-occupied real estate.
-He has also assisted businesses in managing over $270 million in deposits and helped them to achieve cost efficiencies through streamlining their payments and payables processes with the partnership of KeyBank’s Enterprise Commercial Payments team.
+Josh Cochran is a Vice President and Senior Relationship Manager with Huntington’s Commercial Banking team.
+In this role, he manages relationships with businesses whose revenue ranges between $20 million-$500 million, and he has provided over $400 million of financing to middle market businesses for the purposes of acquisitions, capital expenditures, working capital and owner-occupied real estate.
+He has also assisted businesses in managing over $300 million in deposits and helped them to achieve cost efficiencies through streamlining their payments and payables processes.

 Josh earned his bachelor’s degree from the University of Mount Union and his MBA from Virginia Commonwealth University.
 He served seven years as board treasurer for Open Doors Academy, a developmental enrichment program for at-risk teens in Cleveland, Ohio.
-Josh recently relocated from Cleveland to Hilliard, Ohio with his wife and two children.
-He is an avid runner, having completed ten marathons, including four Boston Marathons.
+Josh lives in Hilliard, Ohio with his wife and two children.
+He is an avid runner, having completed eighteen marathons, including six Boston Marathons.
 He and his family are also passionate Ohio State and Cleveland sports fans.